mvajid/CreateAzureAppOAuth2Token/README.md

 # CreateAzureAppOAuth2Token
 The script was created so that you can easily copy values to Postman and generate an access token.
 The script should be seen as a sample on how to create the Azure App (not the access token itself).
 The script was developed primarily to use for API authentication with a Microsoft Dynamics 365 Business Central tenant.
+The script is provided AS-IS.

 USAGE:
 1. Download both OAuth2TokenRequest.ps1 and Helpers.ps1 in the same directory.